Adversarial Multiple Access Channels with Individual Injection Rates: A Non-adaptive Algorithm without Collision Detection

 The algorithm uses four kinds of stages.
-Three are of bounded duration while one is not necessarily so.
-A preparation stage ends as soon as a packet is heard.
+Assuming that some packets are injected, three stages are of bounded duration while one is not necessarily so.
+A preparation stage ends as soon as a packet is heard, which is a certain event assuming that some packets are injected.
 An update stage takes up to $n+w$ rounds.
 A makeup stage is also of bounded duration, as we will show in Lemma~\ref{lem:time-of-makeup}.
 Pure stages are different in that it is possible that some pure stage does not end.
 If this is the case, then there are finitely many phases, with the last one ending in a pure stage.
 In such a scenario, starting from some round, a packet is heard in every round.

 \begin{lemma} A packet stays in a queue during at most two consecutive phases. \end{lemma}

 \begin{proof} Let us consider a packet injected into some node~$v$ in a phase~$J$.
 If either phase~$J$ or phase~$J+1$ are the last phases then the packet cannot stay beyond them.